Diane Scherzler: “Selecting what is important for the reader”:

 Radical islamists severely damaged the UNESCO World Heritage Site

-photos or videos make eyewitness reports available worldwide:
+or videos make eyewitness reports available worldwide:

 - "Not a single mausoleum will remain in Timbuktu": The Destruction